-2.4 Differences between the proposed Rule and the draft Rule
+2.5 Differences between the proposed Rule and the Rule to be made

-As discussed in section 3 of this draft Rule determination, the Commission has adopted the intent of BP Energy Asia's proposed Rule, but amended the implementation of the change to the Rules to address issues that have emerged from consultation and during its analysis of the proposal.
+As discussed in Section 3 of this Rule determination, the Commission has adopted the intent of BP Energy Asia's proposed Rule, but amended the implementation of the change to the Rules to address issues that have emerged from consultation and during its analysis of the proposal.

-The Commission considers the removal of the requirement for a Trader 'to be resident in, or have a permanent establishment in, Australia' would unnecessarily expose NEMMCO and other participants in the NEM to increased legal, financial and enforcement risks.
-To balance these risks against BP Energy Asia's objective in submitting this Rule change proposal, to increase competition in the settlement residue auction market, the Commission proposes that the draft Rule require foreign based Traders to have both a registered office in Australia and appoint an agent which is authorised to accept service of process and notices on behalf of the foreign based Trader.
+The Commission considers the removal of the requirement for a Trader 'to be resident in, or have a permanent establishment in, Australia'3 would unnecessarily expose NEMMCO and other participants in the NEM to increased legal, financial and enforcement risks.
+To balance these risks against BP Energy Asia's objective in submitting this Rule change proposal, to increase competition in the settlement residue auction market, the Commission proposed in the draft Rule that foreign based Traders be required to have both a registered office in Australia and appoint an agent which is authorised to accept service of process and notices on behalf of the foreign based Trader.
 Similarly to a local agent appointed for a foreign corporation under the Corporations Act 2001 (Commonwealth), the local agent could also be held liable for the actions of the Trader.